Directed by Mervyn LeRoy

 This probably gets at some incidental truth itself, and Random Harvest is "about" the war in incidental ways, though my impression is that Hilton's novel is far more concerned with the war that was and the war that had just begun (the film, though stretching across time, does not quite reach WWII), as well as with the brutalization of Britain and the yearning for simpler, easier times as reflected in Charles's pastoral interlude.
 I like Hilton, and I'm sure I wouldn't mind reading his book.

-LeRoy's film spends enough time with Charles, and indeed begins with him, at an asylum so superbly-designed you almost want to spend more time there (Cedric Gibbons and Randall Duell do strong work throughout, but the asylum is maybe the best), with LeRoy emphasizing the emptiness of Smith's static, present-tense existence with an unnerving amount of compositional headspace and walls that seem to climb forever, probably the single most significant background detail of the film being the bizarre, almost surrealistic long clock that stretches up one of those walls into obscure shadows; but the whole opening is fantastic, shot by Ruttenberg with moody side-lighting, diffusive fog, and the threatening silhouettes of dead wintry trees surrounding Colman, before LeRoy throws a thronging crowd into the mix and things become even more oppressive than they were in the haunted-feeling asylum.
+LeRoy's film spends enough time with Charles, and indeed begins with him, at an asylum so superbly-designed you almost want to spend more time there (Cedric Gibbons and Randall Duell do strong art direction throughout, but the asylum is maybe the best), with LeRoy emphasizing the emptiness of Smith's static, present-tense existence with an unnerving amount of compositional headspace and walls that seem to climb forever, probably the single most significant background detail of the film being the bizarre, almost surrealistic long clock that stretches up one of those walls into obscure shadows; but the whole opening is fantastic, shot by Ruttenberg with moody side-lighting, diffusive fog, and the threatening silhouettes of dead wintry trees surrounding Colman, before LeRoy throws a thronging crowd into the mix and things become even more oppressive than they were in the haunted-feeling asylum.
 The only ray of hope, metaphorically—and in a literal sense, the most prominent source of reflected light in her close-ups—is Margaret, and the sympathy she shows the man she'll love.

 I wonder, now, if Colman doesn't actually get more screentime than Garson; it's possible he could.
 And Colman is very fine, and generously receding though it seems like his performance should be more "interesting," in that he's the one that all the nonsense happens to.
 The truth is, his performance is interesting—in and of itself, not as something for Garson to react to—only early on, letting his own WWI leg injury show in his shuffling walk and affecting a stutter that affords Smith a certain naturalistic quality that cuts against the grain of the film's inordinate fantasy.
 But Colman reasonably understands that Charles's arc necessarily makes him less interesting as it goes, taking him from suffering veteran, to a man with no particular personality, and then to a man with no personality to speak of at all, unless, of course, simply being British counts as a character trait, which, given Hilton, is perhaps only fidelity to the source.
 The star, though, is Garson.
 Less so than Leigh was the end-all be-all of Waterloo Bridge, but unmistakably, and the biggest and only real hiccup of the movie comes right after Charles gets his memory back, and we become uncomfortably aware that we're waiting a very, very long time for Garson to show back up, though it needs this for its second, even more extraordinary twist to land.
 (Well, the other hiccup is that Colman, 51, was pretty old for Random Harvest's first act; but then, Garson was a curious ingenue herself, and it's some kind of testament that Garson did become the biggest movie star in the world when she made her very first movie at age 34—which itself was four years in the rear-view.
 Her 38 years on Earth in 1942 are just about precisely perfect for this film, anyway.)